saucepoint/solwiss-tournament/README.md

 * Gas optimizations

 * Permissioned functions.
-Currently functions are unprotected.
-Eventually only 'tournament organizers' will have permissions to run matches
+Current functions are unprotected.
+Eventually only 'tournament organizers' will have permission to run matches

 * Haven't really thought of reentrancy bugs, so there's probably something out there